 - Converting 13,388 acres to alternative uses, such as leases allowing for forestry activities or peat removal

-Revenue gained from any conservation property identified as surplus and subsequently sold can only be used for land acquisition.
+Revenue gained from any conservation property identified as surplus and subsequently sold can only be used for conservation land acquisition or restoration.
 Funding cannot be redirected to any other aspect of the district’s budget.
 Additionally, the sale prices must be equal to or greater than a property’s current appraised value, regardless of the price paid when the district acquired it.